Error estimates and adaptivity for a least-squares method applied to the Monge-Amp\`ere equation: Least-squares formulation and splitting algorithm for Monge-Amp ere equation

 Given that we look for the convex solution to \eqref{eq:prob}, we impose the additional constraint that $\mathbf{P}$ must be symmetric positive definite (henceforth, spd).
 If there exists a solution $u$ to \eqref{eq:prob} in $H^2(\Omega)$, then $(u,\mathbf{P})=(u,D^2u)$ is a solution to the reformulated problem \eqref{eq:prob1}.
 Moreover, $(u,\mathbf{P})$ is the minimizer of the following problem:

 where the functional $J(\cdot,\cdot)$ is defined by

 and $|\cdot|$ denotes the Frobenius norm and $H^1_g(\Omega):=\{v\in H^1(\Omega):\,v|_{\partial\Omega}=g\}$.
 Here, $J(v,\mathbf{Q})$ measures the $L^2$ distance between the Hessian of $v$ and the auxiliary variable $\mathbf{Q}$, while the nonlinearity is accounted for through the constraint $\text{\rm det}\:\mathbf{Q} = f$.
 If $u\in H^2(\Omega)$ is a solution to the reformulated problem \eqref{eq:prob1}, then $J(u,D^2u) = 0$ and $(u, D^2u)$ is a minimizer of the functional \eqref{eq:leastsq}.
 This approach, which reformulates a fully nonlinear PDE as a nonlinear least-squares problem, can also be applied to other first or second order PDEs \cite{prins,yadav,lsjac,lsorthogonal,dimitrios_adaptive}. \begin{remark} Notice that if there exists a unique convex solution $u\in H^2(\Omega)$ to \eqref{eq:prob}, then the minimizer of \eqref{eq:leastsq} must also be unique.
 Otherwise, if there were another minimizer $(u_1,\mathbf{P}_1)$ with $J(u_1,\mathbf{P}_1) = 0$, then $(u_1,\mathbf{P}_1)$ would also solve \eqref{eq:prob1}, contradicting the assumed uniqueness of the solution to \eqref{eq:prob} and \eqref{eq:prob1}.
+This level of regularity is a standard assumption in the numerical analysis of fully nonlinear PDEs, \textit{e.g.} \cite{brenner,brenner2,neilan,lakkis}.
 Conversely, if no solution $u\in H^2(\Omega)$ to \eqref{eq:prob} exists, existence and uniqueness of a minimizer for \eqref{eq:leastsq} remains an open question. \end{remark} In order to approximate the solution to \eqref{eq:leastsq}, we advocate for a splitting algorithm \cite{caboussat} that iteratively decomposes the minimization problem \eqref{eq:leastsq} into two subproblems.
 Specifically, given an initial function \( u^0 \in H^2(\Omega)\), for \( n \geq 0 \), we seek \( \mathbf{P}^n \) and \( u^{n+1} \) such that: